zcaspall/stability-scene-creator/README.md

 > ##### cfg_scale
 Accepted cfg_values range from 0 to 35.
 The cfg_scale determines how closely the generation process follows the prompt given.
 ### Virtual Canvas
-The virtual canvas was the biggest part of
+The virtual canvas was the biggest part of the application.
+We needed to build a canvas that could download it's contents into a jpeg image binary so that it could then be fed into Stability AI's REST api.